IKEA-Vikings/vbao-product-size/README.md

 # Vikea

 > A mock-up of Ikea's item details page.
-This repo is a module of the "Similar Products" section.
+This repo is a module of the "Product Size" section.

 ## Related Projects